Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-Therefore, the time decay $\tau$ can be enhanced either tuning the parameters of the Hamiltonian or embedding a \textit{superboson} with $n_0$ large (cf. Eq.~\eqref{eq_initial_state_ni}).
-On one hand, increasing $s$ or $U$ helps to protect the local memory at longer times, at the cost of making the initial state less entangled.
-Indeed, in the $s,U\to\infty$ limit the Hamiltonian tends to $\propto \sum_i (Un_in_{i+1}+n_i)$, whose ground state is a product state of eigenstates of number operators.
+Therefore, the time decay $\tau$ can be enhanced by either tuning the parameters of the Hamiltonian or embedding a \textit{superboson} with $n_0$ large (cf. Eq.~\eqref{eq_initial_state_ni}).
+On the one hand, increasing $s$ or $U$ helps to protect the local memory at longer times, at the cost of making the initial state less entangled.
+Indeed, in the $s,U\to\infty$ limit, the Hamiltonian tends to $\propto \sum_i (Un_in_{i+1}+n_i)$, the ground state of which is a product state of eigenstates of number operators.
 On the other hand, we can exploit the bosonic nature of the system and embed a \textit{superboson} with a larger initial $n_0$, keeping $s$ small and enhancing the initial state entanglement.
 It is important to stress that despite the exponential feature of the decay, the time scale $\tau$ is generally very large with respect to the time scales of the coherent dynamics of the system.
-For instance, fixing $n_0=1$, $U=1$ and $e^{-s}\approx 0.367$ ($s=1$) the imbalance at time $10/\gamma$ is still $\approx 0.55 \mathcal{I}(0) \approx 0.5$.
-From Eq.~\eqref{eq_imbalance}, and inspecting the late times average occupation number, the initial peak remains still well resolved, and so the information encoded within it.\\ The fidelity decays exponentially fast in time $\mathcal{F}(t) \sim e^{-t/\tau'}$, with a decoherence time $\tau'$ dependent on the parameters of the Hamiltonian, the initial state and the strength of the noise.
+From Eq.~\eqref{eq_imbalance}, and inspecting the late times average occupation number, the initial peak remains still well resolved and so does the information encoded within it.\\ The fidelity decays exponentially fast in time $\mathcal{F}(t) \sim e^{-t/\tau'}$, with a decoherence time $\tau'$ dependent on the parameters of the Hamiltonian, the initial state, and the strength of the noise.
 Analogously to the decay time $\tau$ of the imbalance, the decoherence time $\tau'$ increases the more the system is in the localized phase and decreases with the noise strength $\gamma$ as $\tau' \propto 1/\gamma$.
 Contrary to the imbalance, the fidelity drops faster the larger is $n_0$.
-Indeed, the conserved initial occupation $n_0$ pumps excitations on the next site, reducing the typical coherent time-scales $\sim 1/(n_0 e^{-s})$ and effectively enhancing the effects of the noise.\\
+Indeed, the conserved initial occupation $n_0$ pumps excitations on the next site, reducing the typical coherent time scales by approximatively $1/(n_0 e^{-s})$ and effectively enhancing the effects of the environment.\\

-When the system is coupled to the bath via the incoherent pump, the SSE no longer preserves the East-symmetry.
-Indeed, the incoherent pump can create excitation from the vacuum.
-Starting from the state {in Eq.}~\eqref{eq_psit0}, we consider a system of size $L=17$, with an embedded initial superbosonic state $|\widetilde{n}\rangle_{L'=9}$ surrounded by empty sites, namely

-Since the noise can create excitations, the main source of numerical error is the finite cutoff $\Lambda$ of the local Fock space dimension.
-We fix a cutoff $\Lambda \geq 10$, and we check that it is large enough such that it does not introduce appreciable effects.